German coalition leaders to resume budget talks on Sunday -sources | Politics

 On Saturday, Scholz told the SPD's party conference he was confident a deal would be reached but said there would be no cuts to the welfare state, an area where Lindner wants reform.
 SPD delegates backed a call for another suspension of Germany's self-imposed debt brake, which Lindner opposes.

-The impasse has caused major uncertainty among local and foreign industrial firms over whether Europe's largest economy can stand by its funding pledges.
+The impasse has fuelled concerns among local and foreign industrial firms over whether Europe's largest economy can stand by its funding pledges for green transformation projects in the steel, chip and tech sectors.
 Union leaders on Sunday warned that unless Germany's three-way coalition finds a solution soon, thousands of jobs and several high-profile investment projects would be put at risk, potentially damaging the country's long-term competitiveness.

 "Strategic investment decisions for the coming decades are being made now," said Juergen Kerner, deputy head of Germany's most powerful union IG Metall, who also sits on the supervisory boards of Siemens AG and Thyssenkrupp.
 "Now is the time to decide whether Germany will remain a strong industrialised country with good jobs.
 For this to succeed, it needs a capable state that invests in the future."